Monitoring level meters

 System, array, and module output metering

-The Output Metering visualization considers each individual driver of every module and allows monitoring at various levels, from high-level (system-wide or array) to low-level (individual modules and their connected beams).
+The Outputs page considers each individual driver of every module and allows monitoring at various levels, from high-level (system-wide or array) to low-level (individual modules and their connected beams).

 HOLOPLOT Control presents distinct levels per driver type: